Mitsubishi F-X: Geopolitical

 The development of the F-X allows Japan to catch up to and counter Russian and Chinese stealth fighters.
-Within East Asia, the F-X allows Japan to not lag behind China and Russian stealth fighter production.

 The F-X was also designed primarily in response to concerns of Chinese, North Korean, and Russian military threats.
 Japan MoD considers China's rapid military buildup and disputes in the East and South China Sea as a primary security concern; along with North Korea's nuclear weapons program and Russia's increased military activities.
 With regards to China, the F-X would likely be used to counter advanced Chinese fighter jets: Shenyang J-11, Chengdu J-20, and Shenyang FC-31.
 Experts believe that the stealth jet would likely unnerve China to Japan's increased militarization.

 Japan's development of the F-X, along with China, India and South Korea's stealth fighter programs, are noted as an increased trend of Asian aerospace industries challenging Western and Russian dominance in the global fighter jet industry.
 As of 2018, 90% of combat aircraft flown in all of the world's air forces comes from the US, USSR/Russia, Britain, France and Sweden.
 If the F-X (along with other fighter jets) is successfully designed then the focus of the fighter jet industry could shift from the Northern Atlantic closer to the Asia-Pacific.
 If it is exported, it could potentially become a serious challenge to the West's predominance in the fighter industry.